-The Parkinson’s Disease and Movement Disorders Program at Rush University Medical Center, Chicago, is expanding its program with a clinical/research position for an Associate Professor to join ten other full-time Movement Disorders specialists.
+The Parkinson’s Disease and Movement Disorders Program at Rush University Medical Center, Chicago, is expanding its program with a Deep Brain Stimulation focused position to join eleven other full-time Movement Disorders specialists.
 The program is seeking an Associate Professor or Associate-Professor eligible movement disorder neurologist to join its program focused on Patient Care, Research and Education.
-Applicants should have an interest in Huntington Disease and related research programs, with a potential secondary interest in one of the following: genetics, cognition, neuropsychiatric issues, physiology, imaging or basic science.
-The position will be predominantly clinically focused, with opportunities for research collaboration and educational initiatives.
+Applicants should have an interest in Deep Brain Stimulation, Focused Ultrasound and other interventional therapies, with a potential secondary interest in one of the following: genetics, cognition, neuropsychiatric issues, physiology, imaging or basic science.
+Rush University holds several Centers of Excellence designations and is the most stable program in Chicagoland.
+Faculty rank will commensurate with experience.
+This position will be predominantly clinically focused, with opportunities for research collaboration and educational initiatives.

 Rush University Medical Center is an Equal Opportunity/Affirmative action Employer.
 All qualified applicants will receive consideration for employment without regard to race, color, religion, sex, national origin, disability or Protected Veteran status.